gourab-rout/https-basic-auth/readme.md

 ## Generating Certificate

    Generate a keystore if you don’t have one already.
-This command creates a file named keystore.jks.
+   The below command creates a file named keystore.jks.
 Before proceeding, verify that this file exists and appears in the folder    src/main/resources.

 ```
 keytool -genkeypair -keystore keystore.jks   -dname "CN=localhost, OU=Unknown, O=Unknown, L=Unknown, ST=Unknown, C=Unknown"